msantos/ewpcap/README.md

             ifdrop : number of packets dropped by the network interface

-            capt : number of packets received by the application (Win32 only)
+            capt : always 0 (was number of packets received by the application (Win32 only))

 ## SCHEDULER LATENCY